 Management has evaluated subsequent events and transactions that occurred after the balance sheet date up through the date the financial statements were issued.
-Based upon this review, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.
+Based upon this review, other than described here in and in Note 2 with respect to the restatements, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.